-- Four years of approved study beyond the eighth grade - Four credits must be earned after the completion of grade 11 - State-mandated 75 hours of service-learning may be met by completing the course -related option and/or the exemplary service option. (see Service-Learning guidelines on p.
-14) - Students must meet the High School Assessment requirements for Algebra I, English 10, Biology, and Government.
+- Four years of approved study beyond grade 8. - Four credits must be earned after the completion of grade 11. - State-mandated 75 hours of service-learning may be met by completing the course -related option and/or the exemplary service option. (see Service-Learning Program guidelines) - Students must meet the High School Assessment requirements for Algebra I, English 10, Biology (Life Science MISA), and Government.
 Testing requirements and passing scores vary based on the year of course completion.
-Details related to each content area are provided below.
+Details related to each content area are provided below. - All students shall be assessed no later than grade 11 to determine if the student meets the Maryland State Department of Education criteria for College and Career Readiness in English Language Arts and Mathematics.

-- All students shall be assessed no later than 11th grade to determine if the student meets the Maryland State Department of Education criteria for College and Career Readiness in English Language Arts and Mathematics. - Transition courses or other instructional opportunities will be delivered in the 12th grade to students who have not achieved College and Career Readiness by the end of the 11th grade.
+• Transition courses or other instructional opportunities will be delivered in grade 12 to students who have not achieved College and Career Readiness by the end of grade 11.